john2x/fontsforcoding/about/index.md

 #### Recommended size

 This is the recommended minimum size a font can be used.
 Of course, if you prefer smaller fonts, that's up to you.
-But for the purposes of this website, this is the smallest size a font can get while still being comfortable readable, for me.
+But for the purposes of this website, this is the smallest size a font can get for me while still being comfortable readable.

 #### Lines per screen